-The Nation’s Best Wellness Program
+One of the Nation’s Best Wellness Programs

 In 2011 Boise School District had over 3,000 employees dispersed over 58 geographical locations.
 District employees had been experiencing an increased prevalence of poor health behaviors, elevated health risks, and consistently increasing health care costs.
 That year the district made the strategic decision to implement a comprehensive worksite wellness program.
 To help plan, implement, administer and evaluate the wellness program the district contracted with WellSteps.